DePauw University Choirs

 The DePauw University Chorus offers opportunities for both beginning and advanced students.
-These 60-70 mixed voices perform music incorporating a diversity of choral music, voices, and sounds, including at least one of the great choral masterworks each year.
-In 2005, the choir welcomed Musical America's 2004 "Conductor of the Year" and 1958 DePauw graduate Joseph Flummerfelt for a three-week residency.
-The following year, the choir performed Tallis's extraordinary 40-part motet Spem in Alium, and Mozart's Great Mass in C Minor with the DePauw University Orchestra.
-In 2007-08 the DePauw University Chorus presented Bernstein's great masterpiece Chichester Psalms, in the version for choir, organ, percussion and harp.
+These 60-70 mixed voices perform music incorporating a diversity of choral repertoire, voicings and sounds, including at least one of the great choral masterworks each year.
+In 2013, the combined University choirs presented Bernstein’s masterpiece Chichester Psalms, in the version for choir, organ, percussion and harp, welcoming back to the podium Musical America’s 2004 “Conductor of the Year” and distinguished DePauw alumnus Joseph Flummerfelt ’58.
+The following year, the choirs presented Poulenc’s Gloria and in 2015, Beethoven’s majestic Symphony No. 9, in performance with the DePauw University Orchestra.

 The Chamber Singers

-On their 2014 tour to Houston, Texas the Chamber Singers were fortunate to work with Anita Kruse, founder of Purple Songs Can Fly— a program that allows children being treated for cancer and blood disorders at Texas Children’s Cancer and Hematology Centers to write and record their own songs in an in-hospital recording studio.
-During their time in Houston the Chamber Singers were able to visit the Purple Songs Can Fly studio and perform at Texas Children’s for several patients and their families.
-As a part of their work with Purple Songs Can Fly, the Chamber Singers were also able to record Chamber Singer director Gregory Ristow’s a cappella choral arrangement of one of the program’s songs, Celebration of Hope at ZapBoomBang Studio in Houston.
+On the 2014 tour to Texas, the DePauw Chamber Singers were fortunate to work with Anita Kruse, founder of Purple Songs Can Fly, a program that allows children being treated for cancer and blood disorders at Texas Children’s Cancer and Hematology Centers to write and record their own songs in an in-hospital recording studio.
+While in Houston, the Chamber Singers were able to visit the Purple Songs Can Fly studio and perform at Texas Children’s for several patients and their families.
+As a part of the work with Purple Songs Can Fly, the Chamber Singers were also able to record former DePauw choral director Gregory Ristow’s a cappella choral arrangement of one of the program’s songs, Celebration of Hope, at ZapBoomBang Studio in Houston.

 Songs of Old DePauw